 Introduction to Components

 Components can be really useful for situations where an in-process material is created as a batch before being used up between a number of products.
-A Component is a special type of Project that, when manufactured, increases the stock of a material rather than the stock of a product for sale.
+A Component is a unique type of product that, when manufactured, adds to its own inventory rather than contributing to the stock of a finished product intended for sale.

 We'll Cover: